 We are clinical psychologists running a private practice in South-East London, Brighton and online.
-At Context Psychology, we are passionate about offering a trusted, non-judgemental and compassionate therapeutic space and supporting and empowering our clients to better understand and overcome difficulties.
+At Context Psychology, we offer a trusted, non-judgemental and compassionate therapeutic space.
+Our key aim is to support our clients to better understand, and feel empowered to overcome, difficulties.

 About Us